 Jim Nussle was named president and CEO of the Credit Union National Association in September 2014.
 Nussle, is a former eight-term congressman and director of the White House Office of Management and Budget (OMB).

 Nussle has long admired the grass roots advocacy strength of the credit union movement.
-In Congress, he witnessed firsthand the enthusiastic advocacy the leaders and members of the nation's nearly 7,000 credit unions have.
+In Congress, he witnessed firsthand the enthusiastic advocacy of America’s credit unions.

 Nussle served in the U.S. House of Representatives from 1991-2007 as a Republican representative from the State of Iowa.
 From 2001-2006, he served as chairman of the House Budget Committee, a key panel that oversees the federal budget process, including review of all bills and resolutions on the budget.
 In addition he was a member of the House leadership and served on the Banking and Ways and Means Committees.